Increase the absorbency of your washable diapers

 Why is my washable nappy leaking?

-Often this is due to fiber buildup or an incorrectly positioned insert.
-Check the break-in period and the amount of detergent used.
+Often this is due to buildup or incomplete break-in.
+Check the detergent and the position of the insert.

 Which material is the most absorbent?